tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.scan.boundaries.scan.*
     :align: center

-    Class hierarchy of the scan.boundaries.scan module, providing the facade for the scan description (including the setup).
-Currently, the basic idea is to inherit from the ``File`` entity and extend it accordingly, adding behaviour.
+    Class hierarchy of the :mod:`scan.boundaries.scan <evedata.scan.boundaries.scan>` module, providing the facades for the scan and setup descriptions.
+Currently, the basic idea is to inherit from the :class:`Scan <evedata.scan.entities.scan.Scan>` and :class:`Setup <evedata.scan.entities.setup.Setup>` entities and extend them accordingly, adding behaviour and implementing the :class:`File <evedata.scan.boundaries.scan.File>` interface.

 scml module (resource)